trailofbits/testing-handbook/content/docs/crypto/constant_time_tool/Dudect.md

 ### CI Setup

 Constant monitoring is essential to detect any timing leakages introduced by new changes.
-Continuous testing ensures the assumption of constant time is not violated when new code is introduced.
+Continuous testing ensures that assumption of constant time is not violated when introducing new code.

 The following bash script can be used as a template to get started.
 It assumes the following file structure: